by Crossing Footprints

 Who gets the worst effects?

-The poorer people are, the harder it is to recover from failed harvests, destroyed homes, and health crises cause by climate change.
-But poor countries have never had so many cars, industries and gadgets, so they get the worst effects but didn’t cause the problem.
-Bangladesh will at some point struggle to stop losing land to sea level rise because over 60% of its land is less than 15 feet above sea level but it only contributes less than 0.5% to global levels of greenhouse gases like CO2 which is almost nothing.
+The poorer people are, the harder it is to recover from failed harvests, destroyed homes, and health crises caused by climate change.
+Poor countries have never had so many cars, industries and gadgets, so they didn’t cause the problem but still get the worst effects.
+Bangladesh will not be able to avoid losing land to sea level rise because over 60% of its land is less than 15 feet above sea level but it only produces less than 0.5% of the global greenhouse gases that cause climate change like CO2 – which is almost nothing.

 How can we adapt?